Updated Aug 11th 2024

 11. The Column of Phocas

 The most recent monument to be built in the Roman Forum, the still-standing Column of Phocas is a comparatively modern addition to the area’s urban fabric, erected in 608 AD to honour the Eastern Roman Emperor who gives the column its name.
 The beautiful fluted column with Corinthian capital was certainly crafted many centuries earlier, possibly at the height of the empire in 2nd century.
-The gilded statue of the emperor that originally topped the column didn't last long - Phocas was deposed and killed two years later, and his likenesses destroyed.
+The gilded statue of the emperor that originally topped the column didn't last long - Phocas was deposed and killed two years later, and his likenesses were destroyed.

 Through Eternity Tours offer award-winning walking tours of the Roman Forum led by expert archaeologists.
 Join one of our group or private itineraries to breathe life into the ruins of ancient Rome, and discover why a visit to the Forum is an unmissable part of any trip to the Eternal City.